 The Crime Survey for England and Wales is an important monitor of the extent of crime in England and Wales.
 It is used by the Government to evaluate and develop crime reduction policies as well as providing vital information about the changing levels of crime over the last 30 years.

-The survey is conducted by Kantar Public on behalf of the Office for National Statistics.
+The survey is conducted by Verian on behalf of the Office for National Statistics.

 The survey measures crime by asking members of the public, such as yourself, about their experiences of crime over the last 12 months.
 In this way the survey records all types of crimes experienced by people, including those crimes that may not have been reported to the police.
 It is important that we hear from people who have experienced crime and also those who have not experienced any crime in the last 12 months, so that we can show an accurate picture of crime in the country.